go-zing/gozz-doc/docs/guide/how-it-works.md

 `Decl` has two types: `GenDecl` (generic declaration) and `FuncDecl` (function declaration).

-We could simply consider codes declarations except `func` are `GenDecl`.
+We could simply consider most of the declarations except `func` were `GenDecl`.

 Example: